alexander-kastil/az-cloud-native/demos/08-dapr/01-dapr-intro/readme.md

 # Dapr Environment Setup, Tooling & State Management

-This sample introduces on how to code & debug a Dapr based microservices and deploy it to Azure Container Apps.
+This modules demonstrates how to code & debug a Dapr based microservices as well as to deploy it to Azure Container Apps.
 It is based on the [Dapr quickstarts](https://docs.dapr.io/getting-started/quickstarts/).

 It contains two projects: